MoTrPAC/motrpac-frontend/README.md

  - mapStateToProps used to link the section from the combined reducer to properties required by the container
  - mapDispatchtoProps defines required actions and what to send to a reducer.

 #### Potential down the line dependency issues
-  - Storybook has trouble integrating with react-route, I installed a package called storybook-react-router to make them work together.
+  - Storybook has trouble integrating with react-router, I installed a package called storybook-react-router to make them work together.
 If you run in to an issue with storybook saying something like "You should not use <Link > outside <Router >" it has something to do with react-router and storybook-react-router

+#### Current navigation/routing implementation
+  - React-router is being used to handle routing
+  - history ( createBrowserHistory ) is used to update location from button clicks and function calls ( history.push('path/to/new/location') )
+  - \< Link > tags  from react-router are used in place of \< a > tags handle navigation from links.
+Certain elements return \< Redirect to="path/to/new/location" > elements if protected and user not authenticated.

 ---